phamthanhsang-cs/phamthanhsang-cs.github.io/_posts/2024-12-28-BOTS-setup.md

 ---
 title: Setup your own Boss of the SOC
 date: 2024-12-28 10:20:00 + 0700
-categories: [Homelab, SIEM, SOC, Blue-team]
+categories: [siem, soc, ctf-challenge, homelab]
-tags: [splunk, linux, ctf]
+tags: [linux, splunk]
 author: <author_id>
 description: Spin up your own blue-team CTF Challenge with Boss of the SOC by Splunk
 # comments: false